 How long did it take to write?

-I spent about two years to suss out the structure and the framework.
+It took me about about two years to work out the structure and the framework.
 I would journal about conversations with patients to try and distill what had been said.
 I did workshops and bounced off ideas with people, and over time refined the process, the essence of the conversations.